Two days after his first career victory in the rain at Hockenheim, Rubens Barrichello is still elated:

 "We were ahead in the two standings and now we are behind them, we were ahead in qualifying on Saturday and we stayed behind them in the race, we have to understand why and reduce the small, but very important gap that separates us from our opponents".

 And to those who would like to draw hasty conclusions from the great overtaking suffered at the Hungaroring he says:

 "The same people who would now like to embroider, with great anticipation, a new title on Hakkinen’s suit, were the same people who just said that the Finn was to retire".

-"After forty laps I had already drunk all the water, almost two liters.
+"After forty laps I had already drunk all the water, almost two litres.
 I don’t know how many kilos I lost.
 Hot, thirsty.
 For me everything had become difficult after Saturday.
 Bad in qualifying, necessarily bad in the race.
 I had to change my strategy; the car wasn’t doing very well.
 In the end, something must have broken and I had to slow down again.
 For what we have seen here we just have to say that they are stronger.
 They start well, but there is no difference.
-I, when I started shooting like Schumacher and Coulthard, was already 20 seconds behind.
-It’s a good thing the guys at the pits did a good job and I overtook Ralf Schumacher.
-I really don’t like this track, it’s narrow, full of curves and you can’t overtake it".
+I, when I started running like Schumacher and Coulthard, was already 20 seconds behind.
+The guys at the pits did a good job and I overtook Ralf Schumacher.
+I really don’t like this track, it’s narrow, full of curves and you can’t overtake".

-Track decidedly different from Budapest that will host at the end of August the thirteenth round of the World Championship.
+A track decidedly different from Budapest that will host at the end of August the thirteenth race of the World Championship.
 Spa-Francorchamps, Belgium, where Michael Schumacher made his Formula 1 debut and where he won four times during his career.
-A statistic that smiles at him, since Hakkinen, among the Ardennes, counts zero successes, while he boasts one Coulthard, obtained in 1999.
-The World Cup 2000 thus enters its final phase.
+A statistic that smiles at him, since Hakkinen, among the Ardennes, counts zero successes, while Coulthard has one, obtained in 1999.
+The 2000 World Championship, thus, enters its final phase.